Man convicted of animal cruelty by making his dog wear painful pronged collar

 Thursday, 24th March 2022, 9:58 am

-Peter Hargreaves, 57, of Elmers Green, Skelmersdale is also charged with not seeking veterinary treatment for his boxer dog Kevin when the collar caused lesions to his neck.
+Peter Hargreaves, 57, of Elmers Green, Skelmersdale had also been charged with not seeking veterinary treatment for his boxer dog Kevin when the collar caused lesions to his neck.

 The case has been through several magistrates’ courts over recent months and at the latest hearing he stood trial at Tameside where he was found guilty of both charges.